linux-blktests/linux-block/Documentation/arch/m68k/kernel-options.rst

 The name must be followed by a decimal number, that stands for the partition number.
 Internally, the value of the number is just added to the device number mentioned in the table above.
-The exceptions are /dev/ram and /dev/fd, where /dev/ram refers to an initial ramdisk loaded by your bootstrap program (please consult the instructions for your bootstrap program to find out how to load an initial ramdisk).
-As of kernel version 2.0.18 you must specify /dev/ram as the root device if you want to boot from an initial ramdisk.
+The exception is /dev/fd.
 For the floppy devices, /dev/fd, the number stands for the floppy drive number (there are no partitions on floppy disks).
 I.e., /dev/fd0 stands for the first drive, /dev/fd1 for the second, and so on.
 Since the number is just added, you can also force the disk format